emmanuel-montoya/PokeAPI_GetX_Example/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Additional Information
+This project was developed with Android Studio 4.0.1 Using a Pixel 3 API 28 (Android 9.0) as virtual device.